AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        Put_Line ("The value of A is " & Float'Image (A));
     end Floating_Point_Demo;

-The application will show that the value of ``A`` is ``2.5``.
+The application will display :ada:`2.5` as the value of :ada:`A`.

-All common operations that could be expected for floating-point types are available, including retrieving the absolute-value and the power function.
+The Ada language does not specify the precision (number of decimal digits in the mantissa) for Float; on a typical 32-bit machine the precision will be 6.

+All common operations that could be expected for floating-point types are available, including absolute value and exponentiation.
 For example:

 .. code-block:: ada